List of military aircraft of Japan

-This list of military aircraft of Japan includes project, prototype, pre-production and operational types regardless of era.
+This list of military aircraft of Japan includes project, prototype, pre-production, and operational types, regardless of era.
 This includes both domestically developed Japanese designs, licensed variants of foreign designs, and foreign-produced aircraft that served in the military of Japan.

-Japanese names are used here, not World War II Allied codenames.
+Japanese names are used here; World War II Allied reporting names are mentioned where available.

 The prefix "Ki" in this list is an abbreviation of "Kitai", meaning "airframe", and was used only by the Imperial Japanese Army Air Force.
 "Ki" should be read as one word.
 For clarification on other designations, particularly those used by the Navy, see Japanese military aircraft designation systems.
 (Note: " - " indicates information is unknown or not applicable.)